Towers of Quantum Many-body Scars from Integrable Boundary States

 In our previous work~\cite{sanada2023quantum}, we proposed a method for constructing models with QMBS using integrable boundary states (IBS)~\cite{piroli2017integrable}.
-These states are associated with a set of conserved charges $\{Q_n\}_{n = 2, 3, \ldots}$~\footnote{The subscript $n$ of the charge $Q_n$ represents the \textit{order} of the charge.
-It indicates how many consecutive sites its local operator spans.} in quantum integrable models.
-IBS are defined as states that are annihilated by all parity-odd charges of an integrable Hamiltonian~\cite{piroli2017integrable, de2018scalar, Pozsgay2018overlaps, piroli2019integrable, pozsgay2019integrable}, i.e., $\{Q_{2k+1}\}_{k = 1, 2, \ldots}$.
+These states are associated with a set of conserved charges $\{Q_n\}_{n = 2, 3, \ldots}$~\footnote{The subscript $n$ of the charge $Q_n$ denotes its \textit{order}, which indicates how many consecutive sites its local operator spans.} in quantum integrable models.
+An IBS is defined as a state that is annihilated by all parity-odd charges of an integrable Hamiltonian~\cite{piroli2017integrable, de2018scalar, Pozsgay2018overlaps, piroli2019integrable, pozsgay2019integrable}, i.e., $\{Q_{2k+1}\}_{k = 1, 2, \ldots}$.
 In other words, an IBS $\ket{\Psi_0}$ is a state for which

 holds for all $k = 1, 2, \ldots$.